Sam-Burns/design-pattern-workshop/patterns/03_Dependency_Injection/README.md

 dependency management.
 Try getting the four objects under test by modifying the unit tests provided.
 The chances are, you will succeed in using/testing two of the classes provided, but not the other two.
 Which approach(es) to dependency management produced the production code that is easiest to work with?

+Dependency Injection also allows for the use of a DI container - invaluable for larger projects.